MileHacker Logo

 • Waste & Recycling: Waste sorting initiatives are increasing.
 Utilize designated bins.
 Carry a small bag for trash until proper disposal is found.
 Package Free Shop for reusable products.

 • Water Conservation: Shortage of water exists.
 Be mindful of water usage; take shorter showers and report leaks.
-Use a reusable water bottle, refilling with boiled or filtered water from the your accommodation.
+Use a reusable water bottle, refilling with boiled or filtered water from your accommodation.

 Eco-Conscious Choices